-Article 23 Internships
+Article 23 Traineeships

-- 1. Before the external project commences an external project agreement has to be closed between the external project coordinator, the examiner from the relevant subject area, the supervisor at the company or institution where the student is doing his or her internship, and the student. - 2.
-The external project agreement must at least detail the aims of the practical training period. - 3.
-The external project agreement forms the basis for the assessment.
+- 1. Before the Traineeship commences a Traineeship agreement has to be closed between the Traineeship coordinator, the examiner from the relevant subject area, the supervisor at the company or institution where the student is doing his or her Traineeship, and the student. - 2.
+The Traineeship agreement must at least detail the aims of the practical training period. - 3.
+The Traineeship agreement forms the basis for the assessment.
 The period of training will be assessed in its entirety. - 4.
-The external project coordinator will determine whether the report meets the requirements laid down for the structure and production of the report as well as the student's own assessment of the external project.
-The company or institution supervisor will also, if necessary, be consulted. - The subject area examiner will assess the subject-related aspect of the report.

-The external project coordinator will determine the final mark, also on the basis of the subject area examiner's conclusions and the recommendations made by the company or institution supervisor.
+The Traineeship coordinator will determine whether the report meets the requirements laid down for the structure and production of the report as well as the student's own assessment of the Traineeship.
+The company or institution supervisor will also be consulted. - The subject area examiner will assess the subject-related aspect of the report. - The Traineeship coordinator will determine the final mark, also on the basis of the subject area examiner's conclusions and the recommendations made by the company or institution supervisor.

-Article 24 Projects
+Article 24 Multidisciplinary Project

-- 1. In the interdisciplinary project manual an indication is given of the number of phases into which a project is divided. - 2.
+- 1. In the Multidisciplinary Project (CIE4061-09) manual an indication is given of the number of phases into which a project is divided. - 2.
 The first phase must be rounded off with a work plan that has to be approved by the supervisory team after the initial assessment.
 If the work plan is not approved then a supplement must be added.
 The project may not be pursued until the work plan has been approved. - 3.
 Roughly mid-way through the second phase there will be a briefing when the group will be expected to present the results and the activities still to be carried out to the supervisory team. - 4.
-At the beginning of the third phase the group will be expected to submit the final draft report. - 5.
+At the beginning of the third phase the group will be expected to submit the draft final report. - 5.
 The last phase will be rounded off with the production of the final report and a summary of that same report.
 Subsequently, during the final assessing, there will be an oral presentation of the final report and an evaluation report will be produced. - 6.
 The student is expected to attend the initial assessment, the briefing and the final assessment and to be present at any other point deemed necessary by the supervisory team.
 If a student has no valid excuse for being absent at such times then he may be banned from further participating in the project. - 7.
-The work plan and the final report must be assessed by at least two examiners, belonging to at least two of the participating faculties.
-One of them must be the main supervisor. - 8.
-When it comes to the final assessment, the work aspects definitely taken into consideration will be the following: - a. the quality of the project - b. how the various sub-topics have been integrated - c. written reporting - d. oral presentation - e. the group process. - 9.
-The group result will be rounded off to a whole number and it will also be the individual final result unless the main supervisor has sound reason to deviate from that in the case of one or more students in the group. - 10.
-If the final result is 5 or lower the student will not have passed. - 11.
-The final mark must preferably be given as a rounded off figure or to the closest half point. - 12.
-The group is responsible for ensuring that there is regular contact with the main supervisor. - 13.
-The projects, carried out in one course year, are to be evaluated by one of the concerned professors, who will report to the education director.
+The work plan and the final report must be assessed by at least two examiners, one of whom must be the main supervisor. - 8.
+When it comes to the final assessment, the work aspects definitely taken into consideration will be the following: - a. the quality of the final topic - b. how the various sub-topics have been integrated. - c. written reporting - d. oral presentation - e. the group process - 9.
+The group result will be rounded off to a whole or half mark and it will also be the individual final result unless the main supervisor has sound reason to deviate from that in the case of one or more students in the group. - 10.
+The group is responsible for ensuring that there is regular contact with the main supervisor, especially in instances where the project is being completed abroad. - 11.
+The projects, carried out in one course year, are to be evaluated by one of the concerned professors, who will report to the Director of Education.